paysdoc/ES6TypeScript/README.md

         console.log(param) //1 if it's called without parameter.
     }
 ```

+Sometimes we don't necessarily expect a parameter.
+Now we can use the optional parameter.

 ####Rest param.
 Create a greetMany function that will iterate through a list of people and greet them by name.